Overview

 → Restricted and declarable items entering India

 A local Indian SIM is the most practical connectivity option for any trip longer than a week.
-Telecom operators like Airtel or Jio both have counters at international airport arrivals halls.
-You need four things: your passport, your Indian visa, a hotel booking confirmation showing your name and address, an email for KYC.
+Telecom operators like Airtel and Jio have counters at international airport arrivals halls and also widely available in cities.
+You need four things: your passport, your Indian visa, a hotel booking confirmation showing your name and address, and an email for KYC.
 Activation takes 30 minutes to 4 hours.
-Plans cost roughly ₹300–500 for 28–30 days with daily high speed data.
+Plans cost roughly ₹300-500 for 28-30 days with daily high-speed data.

 → SIM cards in India — networks, activation, and plans

 Use the prepaid taxi counter inside the arrivals hall — it is the clearest option for a first arrival.
-You pay a fixed fare to your destination zone at the counter, receive a receipt, and hand it to the driver.
+Pay a fixed fare to your destination zone at the counter, receive a receipt, and hand it to the driver.
 No negotiation.
-Ignore all informal offers and touts between baggage claim and the exit — walk past them to the official prepaid counter.
-Uber and Ola also operate from most airports — if you already have a working SIM — booking through the app is equally reliable.
+Ignore informal offers and touts between baggage claim and the exit — walk past them to the official prepaid counter with a signboard and a queue.
+Uber also operate from most airports — if you already have a working SIM, booking through the app is equally reliable.

 → App-based taxis, autos, and prepaid counters

 Indian Railways connects virtually every city and town in the country.
-For long distances — anything over 7–8 hours — an overnight train saves you accommodation costs and travel time simultaneously.
+For long distances — anything over 7-8 hours — an overnight train saves accommodation costs and travel time simultaneously.
 Tickets are booked on IRCTC, the official platform.
-You create an account, search by origin and destination, choose a class and departure time, and pay.
-Book as early as the 60-day before the planned travel date.
+Create an account, search by origin and destination, choose a class and departure time, and pay.
+Book as early as the 60-day window before the planned travel date.

 → Train classes, booking, station navigation, and travel